Active-Learning-and-Teaching/ALT-Website/index.md

     alt_text: dashboard
 - template: content-feature
   block: feature-1
-  media_alignment: Right
+  media_alignment: Left
   slug: ''
   headline: "<strong>Host Quizzes</strong>"
   content: '- Short in-class quizzes is the key for Active Learning in lectures.
 An
     instructor can host in-class quizzes instantly to test the understanding of students.
-    The quiz itself will be shown to students in class (on ppt, whiteboard, ...), so it does not stop the flow of presentation, <span class="il">and</span> does not require entering the quiz on the phone.                 <br>- The quiz is started on mobile <span class="il">and</span> the replies are given by students in the app.
-Quizzes can be Mulitple-Choice Single-Correct, Multiple-choice Multi-Correct or Alphanumeric.           <br>- Summary of the quiz responses is presented to the faculty at the end of the quiz on the phone.
-The student responses to quizzes are auto-graded (if answers provided by the instructor) <span class="il">and</span>
+    The quiz itself will be shown to students in class (on ppt, whiteboard, ...), so it does not stop the flow of presentation, <span class="il">and</span> does not require entering the quiz on the phone. <br><br>- The quiz is started on mobile
+    <span class="il">and</span> the replies are given by students in the app.
+Quizzes
+    can be Multiple-Choice Single-Correct, Multiple-choice Multi-Correct or Alphanumeric.
+    <br><br>- Summary of the quiz responses is presented to the faculty at the end
-    sent as csv to the email specified by the faculty.            '
+    of the quiz on the phone.
+The student responses to quizzes are auto-graded (if answers provided by the instructor) <span class="il">and</span> sent as csv to the email specified by the faculty.'
   media:
     image: "/uploads/2021/08/11/quiz-resized.png"
     alt_text: quiz